xeroconf/messenger/README.md

 # messenger
-A lightweight, thread-safe C++ messaging system.
+Lightweight, thread-safe, header-only C++ messaging system.

 ## Dispatching
 Messages are safely queued across threads via `Messenger::Post()` and all dispatched when `Messenger::DispatchQueued()` is called.